 Drama workshop with the inmates of the Centre pénitentiaire d’Avignon-Le Pontet

-The Festival d’Avignon turns into a big company every July, going from 33 permanent employees throughout the year to almost 800 in July, including many reception personnel and custodians.
-In accordance with its principles of social responsibility and entrepreneurial ethics, the Festival prioritises the hiring of young adults from neighbourhoods targeted by urban policy programmes, selected by social associations located in the Monclar, Champfleury, and la Rocade neighbourhoods in Avignon.
+The Festival d’Avignon turns into a big company every July, going from 33 permanent employees throughout the year to almost 800 in July, including many receptionists, ticket agents, waiters, technicians and venue guards.
+In accordance with its principles of social responsibility and entrepreneurial ethics, the Festival is careful to integrate all diversities within its teams.
+In particular, it promotes the hiring of young adults from "urban policy" neighbourhoods, identified by known social associations located in the neighbourhoods of Monclar, Champfleury and la Rocade in Avignon.
+The structures benefiting from this scheme are partners of the Festival d'Avignon all year round.
 We are currently working on bringing in other associations in order to hire people with disabilities.
+The Festival d'Avignon also works with Audiens' Mission Handicap to support the employment of people with disabilities, in addition to its collaboration with adapted companies and ESATs Finally, the Festival d'Avignon is careful to promote respect for professional equality between men and women, both in terms of access to all jobs and in terms of remuneration and the fight against sexual harassment and sexist behaviour.

 The goals of this action are as follows: